themachinethatgoesping/themachinethatgoesping/docs/source/modules/navigation/sensorconfiguration.rst

 Supported sensors are:

-* compass: Affects :any:`SensorData.heading<themachinethatgoesping.navigation.datastructures.SensorData>` with yaw offset
+* compass: Affects :any:`Sensordata.heading<themachinethatgoesping.navigation.datastructures.Sensordata>` with yaw offset
-* position system: Affects SensorData gps variables with x,y and z offset
+* position system: Affects Sensordata gps variables with x,y and z offset
-* depth sensor: Affects SensorData.depth variables with x,y and z offset
+* depth sensor: Affects Sensordata.depth variables with x,y and z offset
-* attitude system: Affects SensorData imu variables with yaw, pitch and roll offset
+* attitude system: Affects Sensordata imu variables with yaw, pitch and roll offset

 The class allows for registering multiple targets (e.g. "MBES" and "SBES") with respective PositionOffsets.
-Once targets are registered, the system can be used to compute the georeferenced of the targets using a SensorData object. (see usage below)
+Once targets are registered, the system can be used to compute the georeferenced of the targets using a Sensordata object. (see usage below)

-Note 1: The returned GeoLocation object type depends on the input SensorData object.
+Note 1: The returned Geolocation object type depends on the input Sensordata object.

-* A :any:`datastructures.SensorDataUTM<themachinethatgoesping.navigation.datastructures.SensorDataUTM>` object will cause compute_target_position to return :any:`datastructures.GeoLocationUTM<themachinethatgoesping.navigation.datastructures.GeoLocationUTM>`
+* A :any:`datastructures.SensordataUTM<themachinethatgoesping.navigation.datastructures.SensordataUTM>` object will cause compute_target_position to return :any:`datastructures.GeolocationUTM<themachinethatgoesping.navigation.datastructures.GeolocationUTM>`
-* A :any:`datastructures.SensorDataLatLon<themachinethatgoesping.navigation.datastructures.SensorDataLatLon>` will cause compute_target_position to return :any:`datastructures.GeoLocationLatLon<themachinethatgoesping.navigation.datastructures.GeoLocationLatLon>`
+* A :any:`datastructures.SensordataLatLon<themachinethatgoesping.navigation.datastructures.SensordataLatLon>` will cause compute_target_position to return :any:`datastructures.GeolocationLatLon<themachinethatgoesping.navigation.datastructures.GeolocationLatLon>`
 * ... and so on

 Example usage